1257 Samalas eruption: Aerosol and paleoclimate data

 Another effect of the eruption-induced climate change may have been a brief decrease in atmospheric carbon dioxide concentrations.
 A decrease in the growth rate of atmospheric carbon dioxide concentrations was recorded after the 1992 Pinatubo eruption; several mechanisms for volcanically driven decreases in atmospheric CO_{2} concentration have been proposed, including colder oceans absorbing extra CO_{2} and releasing less of it, decreased respiration rates leading to carbon accumulation in the biosphere, and increased productivity of the biosphere due to increased scattered sunlight and the fertilization of oceans by volcanic ash.

 The Samalas signal is only inconsistently reported from tree ring climate information, and the temperature effects were likewise limited, probably because the large sulfate output altered the average size of particles and thus their radiative forcing.
 Climate modelling indicated that the Samalas eruption may have reduced global temperatures by approximately 2 C-change, a value largely not replicated by proxy data.
 Better modelling with a general circulation model that includes a detailed description of the aerosol indicated that the principal temperature anomaly occurred in 1258 and continued until 1261.
 Climate models tend to overestimate the climate impact of a volcanic eruption; one explanation is that climate models tend to assume that aerosol optical depth increases linearly with the quantity of erupted sulfur when in reality self-limiting processes limit its growth.
-The possible occurrence of an El Niño before the eruption may have further reduced the cooling.
+The possible occurrence of an El Niño before the eruption may have further reduced the cooling, especially in Alaska.

 The Samalas eruption, together with 14th century cooling, is thought to have set off a growth of ice caps and sea ice, and glaciers in the Alps, Bhutan Himalaya, the Pacific Northwest and the Patagonian Andes grew in size.
 The advances of ice after the Samalas eruption may have strengthened and prolonged the climate effects.
 Later volcanic activity in 1269, 1278, and 1286 and the effects of sea ice on the North Atlantic would have further contributed to ice expansion.
 The glacier advances triggered by the Samalas eruption are documented on Baffin Island, where the advancing ice killed and then incorporated vegetation, conserving it.
 Likewise, a change in Arctic Canada from a warm climate phase to a colder one coincides with the Samalas eruption.